Guimarret/dataengineering/content/posts/lang_creation.md

   - *let*
   - *var*

-That will create different things, for example, the let in javascript will create a block declaration, so it preserves the variable just in this block state and is not imported for insider functions or outside the main function, while the var is usually accessible for all scope depths of the function that is deeper than the original function, and in case of declaration outside functions it becomes global to access technically anywhere in the code, example:
+That will create different scenarios, for example, the let in javascript will create a block declaration, so it preserves the variable just in this block state and is not imported for insider functions or outside the main function, while the var is usually accessible for all scope depths of the function that is deeper than the original function, and in case of declaration outside functions it becomes global to access technically anywhere in the code, example:

 ```javascript
 function varScoping() {